lanasta/deploy-smart-contract/README.md

 - You could choose to deploy to Sepolia or Polygon Mumbai, adjust your settings/environment variables accordingly.
 - MetaMask Wallet: Make sure you have some Sepolia Test Network ETH or Polygon Mumbai MATIC in your MetaMask Wallet before the workshop
   * Install Metamask as a browser extension – use Chrome or Firefox.
-  * Make sure the “Show test networks” setting under “Advanced” is set to on.
+  * Click on the icon on the top left, and make sure the “Show test networks” setting under “Advanced” is set to on.
   * Switch to the Sepolia Testnet/ Polygon Mumbai network in your MetaMask wallet.

   <img src="screenshots/showTestNetworks.png" width="300">